Programs & Services

 SAVE TIME, SAVE $

-The WF&FSA Technology Committee has addressed the ever increasing demand for seamless transfer of data, in this case specifically product information, by developing the WF&FSA Data Exchange Standards.
+WF&FSA has addressed the ever increasing demand for seamless transfer of data and product information by developing the WF&FSA Data Exchange Standards.
 Please read the information below to understand the power that this tool can provide to your company, and view the items on the right for further details.

 The WF&FSA Data Exchange Standards is the road map we have created to carry the vehicle, in this case XML (Extensible Markup Language) to transfer all of the information on any specific product that may be required for the ultimate use in marketing distribution and data capture of that SKU.